Brian-Masse/UIUniversals/README.md

 `public struct RotatedLayout: Layout`

 RotatedLayout rotates the frame of a given view by a specified angle.
 This is useful if you want to more closely match the frame of a view with a `.rotationEffect`.
 In plain SwiftUI, a `.rotationEffect` does not change the frame at all, creating a mismatch between what is seen on screen and what is handled in layouting.
+To see examples check out [this repo](https://github.com/Brian-Masse/UIUniversalsExample)

 ```
 public init( at angle: Double, scale: Double = 1 )